Applications are currently accepted until October 25th. We plan to hire at least one 4th year intern, possibly two.

 Once all the items are received we will evaluate them and may contact you for an interview.

 Materials may be submitted via email; but we do require that letters of recommendation come directly from the reference.

 Interviews must be done in person.
 No Skype or phone interviews.
-If you are not able to interview in person, we are sorry.
+Non-negotiable.
 Experience has taught us that over the phone interviews/online interviews do not present the best of either party.

 -Letter of intent on why you want to pursue pediatrics and intern at our Clinic

 Primary Practice Setting:

 0 FTE Masters Degree 2 FTE Au.D.
 0 FTE Ph.D.
 0 FTE Other Doctorate (ScD) 0 FTE professional support staff (technicians/audiometric assistants) 5 FTE Clerical Support Staff